5 greatest German goalkeepers of all time

 But in the case of goalkeepers, Germany has been fortunate enough to be blessed with world-class athletes, some of which have been the best of their era.

 A lot of factors work simultaneously in leading to such a phenomenon.
-Some of the credit goes to genetics, considering the fact that germans have always been tall, strong and athletic, some of the basic qualities one wishes to see in a top tier goalkeeper.
+Some of the credit goes to genetics, because Germans have always been tall, strong and athletic, some of the basic qualities one wishes to see in a top tier goalkeeper.
 Apart from this, Germans have a well-developed scouting process under which promising names are given proper guidance from an early age.

 Honourable Mention - Bert Trautmann

 Trautmann will forever be remembered for the time he spent at Manchester City where he famously won the 1956 FA Cup final with a broken neck.
-He appeared in 545 matches for City during the 15-year period between 1949 and 1964.
+He appeared in 545 matches for City during the 15 years between 1949 and 1964.

 Around 60,000 fans attended his retirement match, some of which were initially unhappy about signing a former member of the Luftwaffe.

 He won't be included in the list mentioned ahead as he never played international football for Germany, which makes it difficult to compare his performance with others.
 Nonetheless, he was a legend in his own right.